FilipRokita/CRACKSHA256/README.md

 4. Correct word will be displayed if it is included in wordlist

 # Legal
-Developer assume no liability and are not responsible for any misuse or damage caused by CRACKSHA256.
+Developer assume no liability and is not responsible for any misuse or damage caused by CRACKSHA256.
 Only use for educational purposes!

 # Author
 Filip Rokita<br/>